 - receive a C or above in ENGL 110 Introduction to Academic Writing, or ENGL 210 Advanced Academic Writing at Hendrix; or

-- receive a grade of C or above in a course at Hendrix from the category Introduction to Literary Studies (These courses are identified by the code W1 in the most recent Schedule of Classes); or
+- receive a grade of C or above in a course at Hendrix identified by the code W1 in the course schedule, or

 Completion of the Level 1 requirement is indicated on the student transcript.